 NFL FanDuel Jackpot: Bet Anytime TD on Eagles-Giants for Chance at Bonus Bets on 10/9/25

 The NFL is rolling along, and FanDuel Sportsbook has plenty of ways to get in on the action!
-With the Philadelphia Eagles and New York Giants kicking off Week 6 on Thursday night, FanDuel has a special promotion for all customers.
+With the Philadelphia Eagles and New York Giants kicking off Week 6 tonight, FanDuel has a special promotion for all customers.

 Use a token to place an Anytime TD wager on the Philadelphia Eagles vs. New York Giants game.
 If your player scores the first OR last touchdown of the game, you'll get a share of $2 million in Bonus Bets.
 That's $1 million for first touchdown and $1 million for last touchdown!